rainbowchook/face-app-api/README.md

 ![Manual CDK Deployment status](https://github.com/rainbowchook/face-app-api/actions/workflows/aws-cdk-ec2.yml/badge.svg)

-This project has been successfully deployed to an AWS EC2 Spot Instance by a manually triggered GitHub Actions worflow using AWS CDK.
+This project has been successfully deployed to an AWS EC2 Spot Instance by a manually triggered GitHub Actions workflow using AWS CDK.
 Each deployment will result in a different public address.
 To save cost, the CloudFormation stack is torn down each time after testing.

 ## Available scripts